sahilrajput03/sahilrajput03/lineflow/a-TODO.md

 {% include lineflow-links.md %}

+**Note:**
+- I have not added reading progress while reading because I don't like seeing reading progress as it needs your thinking and it's just some percentage that you are trying to achieve.
+- There is this file which I made to remember the dom elements in frontend for myself: `~/Documents/github_repos/sahilrajput03/line-flow.notes.txt`

 ## SURGERY (Current Todos)

-**LEARN: I have not added is reading progress while reading because I don't like seeing reading progress as it needs your thinking and it's just some percentage that you are trying to achieve.**

 - [ ] PWA for easy access by my friends on both desktop and mobile.
 - [ ] Hide line number wala feature simply by having a toogle on the ui to hide/show the line number in the reading panel.